-Durable Power of Attorney – Scottsdale Arizona Estate Planning
+Durable Power of Attorney in Arizona

-A Durable Financial Power of Attorney is typically included as an important document in a properly drafted set of estate planning documents.
+A Durable Power of Attorney is typically included as an important document in a properly drafted set of estate planning documents.
 This particular Power of Attorney is referred to as a “Durable” Financial Power of Attorney because, unlike other powers of attorney, the rights granted in a Durable Financial Power of Attorney continue beyond the death of the person executing the document.
 The rights granted in a non-durable power of attorney, generally, cease to exist upon the incapacity or death of the person executing that power of attorney.

 What Happens If I Don’t Have a Durable Financial Power of Attorney?

-The Court will appoint someone, referred to as a Conservator or Personal Representative, to manage your finances if you were to become incapacitated or pass away and you had not previously executed a properly drafted Durable Financial Power of Attorney.
+The probate court will appoint someone, referred to as a Conservator or Personal Representative, to manage your finances if you were to become incapacitated or pass away and you had not previously executed a properly drafted Durable Financial Power of Attorney.
 You, therefore, assume a risk that someone whom you otherwise would not have intended to manage your finances will gain control over your financial accounts if the Court were required to appoint a Conservator or Personal Representative for you.

-Please feel free to contact one of our Arizona estate planning attorneys by calling us at 480-305-8301 today if you have any questions regarding a Durable Financial Power of Attorney or need assistance creating or modifying your estate plan.
+Please feel free to contact one of our Arizona estate planning attorneys by calling us at (480) 947-4339 today if you have any questions regarding a Durable Financial Power of Attorney or need assistance creating or modifying your estate plan.